 Published as part of a set in the 1930s and '40s by Theosophical University Press; Revised Electronic Edition copyright © 1998 by Theosophical University Press.
 Electronic version ISBN 1-55700-104-9.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced or transmitted for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of Theosophical University Press.
-Because of current limitations in ASCII character fonts, and for ease in searching, no diacritical marks appear in the electronic version of the text.
+For ease in searching, no diacritical marks appear in the electronic version of the text.

 Seven is one of the most important numbers in the teachings of theosophy, the wisdom-religion.
 It is a key by which are revealed and explained many of the mysteries of nature, for in theosophy it is taught that number and numbers underlie all the processes of creation.
 This numerical key of seven lies at the root of all evolution, whether physical or spiritual.
 It is therefore important both in its meanings and application.